Wesley534/financial_companion/README.md

 - If migrations fail, confirm `DATABASE_URL` is set and reachable.
 - Use the `backend/start.sh` script for a simple dev start; it may include env loading or other convenience wrappers.

-## Contributing
-- Open issues or PRs against the `dev` branch.
-Add tests for backend logic where possible.

-## License & contact
-Add your license here (e.g., MIT) and contact info or repo owner link.